The Gardener's Network

 Creating and Caring for Rock Gardens

-Some people may call Rock Gardens "old fashioned".
-Others, may call rock gardening stylish and new.
+Some people may call Rock Gardens “old fashioned”.
+Others, call them stylish and new.
 The truth of the matter is, rock gardens have been around for a long, long time.
-And, they've always been "in style".
+And, they’ve always been “in style”.
 Styles change.
 Designs may change.
-But, rock gardening has always been, and probably always will be, very popular among home owners and home gardeners.
+But, rock gardening has always been, and will always be, very popular among homeowners and home gardeners.
+The garden designs are limited only by your imagination.
+It may also be limited by your ability to move that big boulder to an appropriate location in your yard.

-The Basics of a rock garden:
+The Basics of a Rock Garden

 • Size- most rock gardens utilize smaller plants.
 In general, for big rocks, select bigger flowers.
 For small rocks, choose small flowers.
 The flowers should always be smaller than the rock.
 Flowers should accent the rocks, not hide them.
+And, by all means, don’t use large flowers that grow and hide the decorative rocks and boulder. obscure

 • Flower Colors- Here's where the home gardener can get really creative and stylish.
 Select flower colors to compliment or contrast with the rock colors you have selected.